-Gasoline is highly flammable and explosive.

-You can be burned or seriously injured when handling fuel.
+Gasoline is highly flammable and explosive and you can be burned or seriously injured when refueling.

-- Stop the engine and keep heat, sparks, and flame away.
+- Stop engine and keep heat, sparks, and flame away.

-- Handle fuel only outdoors.
+- Refuel only outdoors.

 - Wipe up spills immediately.

 Never refuel the mower inside a building where gasoline fumes may reach flames or sparks.
 Keep gasoline away from appliance pilot lights, barbecues, electric appliances, power tools, etc.